Part III – Mayo Clinic: Improving Strategic Supply with Trusted Data

 Guaranteeing Supply for Critical Items During Extraordinary Events (e.g. COVID-19)

-No matter the circumstance – be it regional natural disaster or worldwide pandemic – healthcare providers must be prepared to tackle supply shortages or supply chain delays.
+No matter what the circumstance – be it regional natural disaster or worldwide pandemic – healthcare providers must be prepared to tackle supply shortages or supply chain delays.
 Doing so requires that these providers have a keen view and deep insight into inventories and where those products are manufactured.
 Quite simply, ‘Country of Origin’ data is needed to better predict/estimate/determine potential medical device shortages especially during times of crisis.

 A potential scenario…